7Section7/HiFi-SoRaP-vulkan/README.md

 	the heat map colours to represent in blue the forces with lower magnitudes and in red the ones with higher magnitudes.
 Also, in this window it indicates which is the lowest and the highest magnitude among the accelerations that were computed.

-	Visualize Graphics: it computes the SRP acceleration considering a set of pairs of azimuth and elevation angles.
-The user can select the azimuth and the elevation steps (they indicate how many points are used to discretize sample points from a sphere).
+	<u>Visualize Graphics</u>: it computes the SRP acceleration considering a set of pairs of azimuth and elevation angles.
+The user can select the
+	azimuth and the elevation steps (they indicate how many points are used to discretize sample points from a sphere).

 	if a GPU-based method was selected, another option would be added to this tab and it allows the user to visualize the results obtained